On a divergence-based prior analysis of stick-breaking processes: Abstract

 \section{Abstract}

 The nonparametric view of Bayesian inference has transformed statistics and many of its applications.
 The canonical Dirichlet process and other more general families of nonparametric priors have served as a gateway to solve frontier uncertainty quantification problems of large, or infinite, nature.
-This success has been greatly due to available constructions and representations of such distributions, which in turn have lead to a variety of sampling schemes.
-Undoubtedly, the two most useful constructions are the one based on normalization of homogeneous completely random measures and that based on stick-breaking processes, as well as various particular cases.
-Understanding their distributional features and how different random probability measures compare among themselves is a key ingredient for their proper application.
-In this paper, we explore the prior discrepancy, through a divergence-based analysis, of extreme classes of stick-breaking processes.
-Specifically, we investigate the random Kullback-Leibler divergences between the Dirichlet process and the geometric process, as well as some of their moments.
-Furthermore, we also perform the analysis within the general exchangeable stick-breaking class of nonparametric priors, leading to appealing results.
+This success has been greatly due to available constructions and representations of such distributions.
+Hence, understanding their distributional features and how different random probability measures compare among themselves is a key ingredient for their proper application.
+In this paper, we analyse the discrepancy among some relevant nonparametric priors.
+Initially, we compute the mean and variance of the random Kullback-Leibler divergence between the Dirichlet process and the geometric process.
+Subsequently, we extend our analysis to encompass a broader class of exchangeable stick-breaking processes, which includes the Dirichlet and geometric processes as extreme cases.
+Our results establish quantitative conditions where all the aforementioned priors are close in total variation distance.

 \keywords{Bayesian nonparametric prior; Exchangeable length variables; Kullback-Leibler divergence; Stick-breaking processes.}